johnfelipe/vector-tiles/src/pages/specification/notincluded.md

 prependJs:
     - "import * as constants from '../../constants';"
     - "import { NotIncludedDiagram } from '../../components/illustrations/not-included-diagram';"
+description: This specification is very explicit in the way a vector tile should pack data.
 ---

 ## What the spec doesn't cover